OldSider/Spring-Java-Database/README.md

-# RESTful API development with Java, Spring Boot, Mock and Jest
+# RESTful API development with Java, Spring Boot, Mock and Junit

 - The project "RESTful API Development with Java, Spring Boot, Mock and Jest" aims to create a robust, scalable and high-quality RESTful API using key technologies such as Java, Spring Boot, Mock and Jest.
 The application will provide services through a RESTful interface, allowing interaction with resources and data efficiently and securely.